kazuhitoyokoi/node-red-webcontainer/README.md

 # Known issues
 Due to the restriction of the WebContainer, there are some issues in this environment.

-- Safari, Firefox, and mobile browsers don't work for this environment.
-Only Google Chrome and Microsoft Edge are supported for this environment.
+- Firefox don't work for this environment.
+Google Chrome, Microsoft Edge, Safari including mobile browsers are supported for this environment.
 - The user cannot install additional nodes to the palette.
 - `http request` node cannot access HTTP endpoints without the CORS header.
 - `mqtt-in` and "mqtt-out` nodes don't work correctly.